GrantRanda/Registre/README.md

 Registre is a web application built with Spring Boot for logging completed/uncompleted media.
 Each medium type has tables for completed and uncompleted media, as well as a section for reviews.

 This application supports basic CRUD operations and includes REST APIs for each type of medium.
-The views were primarily constructed with the use of Bootstrap and Thymeleaf fragments, and Registre unit tests were facilitated by JUnit.
+The views were primarily constructed with the use of Bootstrap and Thymeleaf fragments, and Registre integration tests were facilitated by JUnit.

 ## Technology
 * Spring Boot